-Content Overview Assessment Overview J277/01: Computer systems This component will assess: 1.1 Systems architecture Computer systems (01) 50% of 1.2 Memory and storage total 1.3 Computer networks, connections and protocols 80 marks GCSE 1.4 Network security 1 hour and 30 minutes 1.5 Systems software I nour and 30 minutes 1.6 Ethical, legal, cultural and environmental impacts of digital technology Written paper This is a non-calculator paper.
-J277/02: Computational thinking, algorithms and programming This component will assess: Computational thinking, 50% of 2.1 Algorithms algorithms and programming total 2.2 Programming fundamentals (02) GCSE 2.3 Producing robust programs 2.4 Boolean logic 80 marks 2.5 Programming languages and Integrated Development 1 hour and 30 minutes Written Environments paper This is a non-calculator paper.
-Programming Project Programming project (03/04) All students must be given the opportunity to undertake a 0% of programming task(s), either to a specification or to solve a total problem (or problems), during their course of study.
-Students Non-Examination Assessment GCSE may draw on some of the content in both components when (NEA) engaged in Practical Programming.
+Content Overview Assessment Overvi ew J277/01: Computer systems This component will assess: 1.1 Systems architecture 1.2 Memory and storage 1.3 Computer networks, connections and protocols 1.4 Network security 1.5 Systems software 1.6 Ethical, legal, cultural and environmental impacts of digital technology Computer systems (01) 80 marks 1 hour and 30 minutes Written paper This is a non-calculator paper 50% of total GCSE J277/02: Computational thinking, algorithms and programming.
+This component will assess: 2.1 Algorithms 2.2 Programming fundamentals 2.3 Producing robust programs 2.4 Boolean logic 2.5 Programming languages and Integrated Development Environments Computational thinking, algorithms and programming (02) 80 marks 1 hour and 30 minutes Written paper This is a non-calculator paper 50% of total GCSE Programming Project All students must be given the opportunity to undertake a programming task(s), either to a specification or to solve a problem (or problems), during their course of study.
+Students may draw on some of the content in both components when engaged in Practical Programming.
+Programming project (03/04) 0% of total GCSE